/ Peninsula Work Accident Lawyer

 Our firm helps workers through the vocational rehabilitation process, ensuring they receive the support needed to resume meaningful employment.

-If you’ve been injured at work, getting a skilled attorney is crucial to safeguard your interests and receive the full financial recovery.
-At Boyadzhyan Law Firm, we are dedicated to managing workers’ compensation matters in Peninsula, Michigan, providing personalized legal strategies tailored to each client’s unique situation.
+If you’ve been hurt on the job, getting a skilled attorney is crucial to protect your rights and get the benefits you’re owed.
+At Boyadzhyan Law Firm, we focus on representing workers’ compensation matters in Peninsula, Michigan, providing personalized legal strategies based on your specific circumstances.

 Our services include: